 Finalist announcement: July 19

-Three shortlisted firms will be invited to visit the site and to take part in a 2-day workshop with the client team and Jury members during the second half of July.
-During this time, workshop participants will explore project requirements and ideas, and develop sketches for an architectural concept and expression, as well as massing and layout studies.
-One of the three shortlisted firms will be commissioned to execute the architectural design project.
+Three shortlisted firms were invited to visit the site and to take part in a 2-day workshop with the client team and Jury members during the second half of July.
+Workshop participants explored project requirements and ideas, and developed sketches for an architectural concept and expression, as well as massing and layout studies.
+The winning firm was commissioned to execute the architectural design project.

 Workshops period: August 15-31